wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 ## Certificate validation for REST APIs

-When configuring intermediate certificate validation for REST APIs, it is recommended to add the exempt_contexts parameter and leave it empty.
-This is because authentication might be broken in your system for the exempted contexts.
+When configuring intermediate certificate validation for REST APIs, it is recommended to add the `exempt_contexts` parameter and leave it empty.
+This is because authentication might fail for the exempted contexts.

 !!! info

-    For more information, see the instructions on [Configure intermediate certificate validation](../../develop/authenticating-and-authorizing-rest-apis/#configure-intermediate-certificate-validation).
+    For more information, see the instructions on [configure intermediate certificate validation](../../develop/authenticating-and-authorizing-rest-apis/#configure-intermediate-certificate-validation).